risingwavelabs/risingwave-docs-legacy/docs/manage/access-control.md

 description: Manage users and privileges
 slug: /access-control
 ---
 RisingWave uses a user-based access control to handle authentication and authorization.
-Users are individual database users or user groups.
-Privileges can be granted to or revoked from roles to control what actions can be performed on different object levels.
+Privileges can be granted to or revoked from users to control what actions can be performed on different object levels.

-When creating a user, the administrator of an organization can determine the initial permissions and set a password.
-Additional permissions can be configured later by using `GRANT` and `REVOKE` commands.
+When creating a user, the administrator of an organization can determine the system-level permissions and set a password.
+The system permissions and the user names can be revised with the `ALTER USER` command.
+For details about the system permissions, see [System permissions](/sql/commands/sql-create-user.md#system-permissions).

-In RisingWave, priviledges can be managed at these object levels:
+Database privileges can be configured later by using `GRANT` and `REVOKE` commands.
+The privileges are managed at these object levels:

 - Database
 - Schema
 - Table
 - Source
-- Materialized View
+- Materialized view

-- Sink
-- Index
+For database privileges that can be applied to each of the object levels, see [Privileges](#privileges).

 ## Users